 SUMMARY – Sony WH-CH700N Wireless Headphones Review

-These headphones are great in that they offer pretty good noise cancellation for the price.
-But if noise cancelling technology isn’t necessary, you can find much better sounding Sony for around this price, like the Sony h.ear on 2 mini wireless.
-However, if you really need the noise cancelling feature, then the WH-CH700N is quite good value for money.
+These headphones are great in that they offer decent noise cancellation for the price.
+But if noise cancelling technology isn’t necessary, you can find better sounding Sony for around this price, like the Sony h.ear on 2 mini wireless.
+However, if you really need the noise cancelling feature, then the WH-CH700N is good value for money.

 You can find these headphones for the best price at: